sc-zhang/KITE/README.md

   -o output_file        Output file
 ```

-- dump is used for getting unique k-mers with "kmer_size" of each sequences in "input_file", and write into a binary
+1. dump is used for getting unique k-mers with "kmer_size" of each sequences in "input_file", and write into a binary
    file "output_file".

 > Example:
 > ```bash
 > rune dump -i ref.fasta -k 17 -o ref.kbin
 > ```

-- load is used for reading k-mer sequences and samples in dumped binary file, and write into a text file.
+2. load is used for reading k-mer sequences and samples in dumped binary file, and write into a text file.

 > Example
 > ```bash
 > rune load -i ref.kbin -k 17 -o ref.kmers
 > ```

-- kmers file is a text file like below
+> kmers file is a text file like below
+> ```text
 > AATGCATAGAGCAG seq1
 > AATGCATTAGAGAG seq2
+> ```

 **Notice**
 > 1. id of sequence would be cut at first space/tab